 Dress Code:

 For informal meetings and class time, there will not be a formal dress code.
 When meeting with the sponsor, the dress code will be business casual attire.
 For official presentations, the attire will be business attire consisting of a dress shirt with khakis or slacks.
+For Senior Design Day, the dress code will be business attire consisting of suits.

 Attendance Policy:

 When meeting for group collaborations we will generally meet after class to discuss plans.
 Since our availability does not allow full attendance in meetings outside of class, we will coordinate times and have at least two members present.
 Other members will be filled in on any missed information.
 For Sponsor and Advisor meetings, we will make time to attend but will consider and understand circumstances that prevent full attendance.
+If a team member cannot attend, they will notify the team an hour before the allotted meeting time.

 Mandatory Team Bonding: